ericclack/pygamezero_pacman/doc/part2.rst

 Next up...
 ----------

-There's lots more to do, including:
+In the next part of this tutorial we'll work on:

- * Pac-Man eating food
+ * Pac-Man eating the food
  * Ghosts killing Pac-Man
  * Power up pills.

-Coming soon...
+Move on to :ref:`part3`.

 .. _code for part 2: https://github.com/ericclack/pygamezero_pacman/blob/master/pacman2.py